Tim Harris (cornerback)

-Timothy Harris Jr. (born July 31, 1995) is an American football cornerback for the St. Louis BattleHawks of the XFL.
+Timothy Harris Jr. (born July 31, 1995) is an American professional football cornerback.
 He played college football at Virginia.

 Professional career

 San Francisco 49ers

-Harris was drafted by the San Francisco 49ers in the sixth round (198th overall) of the 2019 NFL Draft.
-He was placed on injured reserve on August 26, 2019 with a groin injury.
+Harris was selected by the San Francisco 49ers in the sixth round (198th overall) of the 2019 NFL draft.
+He was placed on injured reserve on August 26, 2019, with a groin injury.

 On September 5, 2020, Harris was waived by the 49ers and signed to the practice squad the next day.
 He was placed on the practice squad/injured list on September 16, and restored to the practice squad on October 7.
 He was elevated to the active roster on December 7 and December 25 for the team's weeks 13 and 16 games against the Buffalo Bills and Arizona Cardinals, and reverted to the practice squad after each game.
 He signed a reserve/future contract on January 4, 2021.
 On August 4, 2021, Harris was waived/injured by the 49ers and placed on injured reserve.
 He was released on August 11.

-Buffalo Bills
+Buffalo Bills (first stint)

-On August 24, 2021, Harris signed a one-year deal with the Buffalo Bills.
+On August 24, 2021, Harris signed a one-year deal with the Bills.
 He was waived on August 30, 2021.